FarronF/limerick-council-meetings/meetings/2022/11/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 17th November 2022.md

 relation to Electronic Speed Go Safe Feed Back Signs where batteries were and are being

 stolen.
-This is about health and safety procedures and is urgent accordingly.”---
+This is about health and safety procedures and is urgent accordingly.”
+---